shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 ---

-**Pseudo-Theorem 1**: Suppose we have a set, $S$, of policies.
-If we repeatedly expand $S$ by adding a new policy obtained by updating the average policy of $S$ towards its best local response, then the average of the policies in $S$ will converge to a Nash Equilibrium.
+**Pseudo-Theorem 1**: If we start with a policy $\pi$, and repeatedly refine $\pi$ by updating it towards its best local response, then $\pi$ will converge to a Nash Equilibrium, if the update is performed appropriately.

 ---

 We are intentionally vague about the details here, as the mechanics of Nash-ISMCTS will differ from CFR, but rely on this same underlying pseudo-theorem.

+Pseudo-Theorem 1 applies to CFR if we think of the average policy $\pi_n$ in CFR as the policy $\pi$ in Pseudo-Theorem 1.

 ### Integrating Search: Recursive Belief-based Learning (ReBeL)